Ghost-Rider-gu/Simple-Converter/ReadMe.md

 Simple converter
 =================

-A very simple example of converting a text file in the format files
+A very simple example of converting from text file to jpg file

+My old work (just for fun)